-In recent years, due to the increasing demand for light, thin, short, and small features in consumer electronic products, the global passive components are in short supply.
-As more and more electronic products become smaller and smaller, the demand for various miniature and high-capacity and high-voltage passive components has skyrocketed, coupled with high technical difficulties, passive component products are in short supply.
+In recent years, due to the increasing demand for light, thin, and compact consumer electronic products, there has been a global shortage of supply for passive components.
+As more and more electronic products become smaller and more compact, the demand for various miniature, high-capacity, and high-voltage passive components has skyrocketed.
+High technical challenges and difficulties in production has led to passive component products being in short supply.

 What are Passive Components?

-For example, any electronic product must use two components, active components, and passive components.
-Active components are components that can actively perform operations independently, such as CPU (Central Processing Unit) or various ICs.
+All electronic products must use both active components, and passive components.
+Active components are components that can actively perform operations independently, such as CPUs (Central Processing Units) or various ICs.
 Passive components play a passive protective role.
-When an electronic product changes current or voltage, the role of passive components is to protect active components through low voltage and noise filtering.
+When the current or voltage changes in an electronic product, passive components use voltage and noise filtering to protect the active components.

 The Function of Passive Components:

-- Inductor: It mainly filters the noise in the current, prevents electromagnetic wave interference, and stabilizes the current.
+- Inductors: Mainly filter noise in the current, prevent electromagnetic wave interference, and stabilize the current.

-- Capacitor: It mainly stores electrical energy, and performs functions such as coupling and coordination.
+- Capacitors: Mainly store electrical energy, and perform functions such as coupling and coordination.

 Among passive components, capacitors have the largest market size.
-Capacitors can be divided into ceramic capacitors (MLCCs), aluminum capacitors, and solid-state capacitors.
+Capacitors can be divided into ceramic capacitors, aluminum capacitors, and solid-state capacitors.
 Their function is to store electrical energy in circuits for coordination and coupling.

 Application of Passive Components:

-Benefiting from the strong demand for smartphones, electric vehicles, and automotive electronics, the application of passive components has expanded.
-With the complexity and diversification of product functions, the power consumption will also increase, so more passive components are required for voltage regulation, current regulation, noise filtering, etc., to maintain the normal operation of the terminal device.
+Due to the strong demand for smartphones, electric vehicles, and automotive electronics, the application of passive components has expanded.
+With the increased complexity and diversification of product functions, power consumption has also increased, leading to more passive components being required for voltage regulation, current regulation, noise filtering, etc.

-Take a car as an example.
-In the past, a traditional car used about 1,000 to 2,000 passive components.
-When it enters an electric vehicle or autonomous driving, it is estimated that 5,000 to 10,000 passive components will be used, and the demand will grow at a double rate.
+Taking a car as an example, in the past, a traditional car used about 1,000 to 2,000 passive components.
+Today an electric vehicle or autonomous driving vehicle will use an estimated 5,000 to 10,000 passive components, and the demand is continuing to grow.

 Passive Component Features:

-Ceramic capacitors are favored because of their physical properties such as high voltage resistance, high heat, wide operating temperature range, and low loss rate when used at high frequencies, and can be chipped to reduce volume, low price, and high stability.
-It is very suitable for mass production.
-Although the capacitance value of aluminum capacitors is high, and the degree of chipization is second only to MLCCs, the performance is more affected by the environment.
-Tantalum capacitors also have the advantages of DC bias and stable capacitance, low leakage loss, and pressure resistance to substrate deflection, but they have more pollution problems and are more expensive.
+Ceramic capacitors are favored because of their physical properties such as high voltage and heat resistance, wide operating temperature range, and low loss rate when used at high frequencies.
+They can be chipped to reduce volume and price, while maintaining high stability, so are very suitable for mass production.
+Aluminum capacitors are another class of high capacitance capacitors and their production is second only to MLCCs, but their performance is more affected by the environment.
+Tantalum capacitors have the advantages of DC bias and stable capacitance, low leakage loss, and pressure resistance to substrate deflection, but they have more pollution problems and are more expensive.